Onit Documentation

 3. Assign "Private" to Your App

-From the Name dropdown, select the “private access” User Group that you just created above.
+Select the “private access” User Group you created above from the Name dropdown.

 Select one or more Roles and click Ok to save your changes.